grorapid/built-for-all/README.md

 **[Projects Section](https://github.com/grorapid/built-for-all/projects)**
 List of projects we are currently working on and have worked in the past.

-# Join the ride
+# Join us
-To join us in building, launching and scaling tools/products, you can join the discussion forum to discuss ideas and plan the projects accordingly.
+To join us in building, launching and scaling tools/products, you can join the discussion forum to discuss ideas, contribute and lead the projects accordingly.

 [Join the discussion](https://github.com/grorapid/built-for-all/discussions)